I was delighted to be asked to speak recently at the Blaby District Means Business event on the divide between employers and disabled people.

 It shouldn’t take a friend or loved one become disabled for people to open their eyes to the injustices disabled people face on a daily basis.

 To truly become disability friendly as an employer, you need to make your workplace AND your employment processes disability friendly.
-And thought this
+And thought this seem like a big task, really it isn’t!
+All it takes is a little time, thought and empathy.

 To go even further, consider seeking the help of a disabled person to give you advice on what you need to change.